 Well that all depends on the size of the bro.

-Who better to give it than Brad Schoenfeld himself?
+Who better to give a synopsis than the author himself?

 “Published!
 Our review indicates that the amount of protein you can use for muscle-building is larger than often claimed.
 We speculate anabolism is maxed by spreading out intake over 4 meals comprising up to 0.55 g/kg (~50 g per meal for a 200 lb lean guy)”